GnuWin32

 -DINSTALLPREFIX="$(prefix)" -DINSTALLDIR="$(bindir)" -DEXEEXT="$(EXEEXT)"

--DNO_XMALLOCIn the source files you must replace each occurrence of filenames to be
+In the source files you must replace each occurrence of filenames to be

-relocated by relocate(<filename>); in each source file where you do
+; in each source file where you do

 this, you must include the header file

-relocatable.h.
-In the main source file, usually main.c, you
+In the main source file, usually main.c

-must add the statement set_program_name(argv[0]); and include the
+must add the statement set_program_name(argv[0]);

-header file progname.h.
-If in
+header file progname.h

-main.c, a variable program_name has already been declared,
+has already been declared,

 you must remove this declaration as well as the statement that assigns a value

-Normally the functions of the MS-Windows C-runtime library (msvcrt.dll)
+Normally the functions of the MS-Windows C-runtime library (msvcrt.dll

 can access files up to 231-1 bytes, i.e. 2 GB.
 In

-particular this holds for the group of stat and seek
+particular this holds for the group of stat

 functions: stat, fstat, seek, fseek,

-lseek, tell, and ftell as well as the
+as well as the

-related types ino_t and off_t.
-Special msvcrt-functions
+related types ino_t

-and types, indicated by the addition of i64 to their
+and types, indicated by the addition of i64

 name, can access files up to 263-1 bytes, i.e. 9 EB (exabyte)